On cross-validated Lasso in high dimensions: Introduction

 Finally, we emphasize that deriving a rate of convergence of the cross-validated Lasso estimator is a non-standard problem.
-In particular, classical techniques to derive properties of cross-validated estimators developed, for example, in \cite{L87} do not apply to the Lasso estimator as those techniques are based on the linearity of the estimators in the vector of values $(Y_1,\dots,Y_n)'$ of the dependent variable, which does not hold in the case of the Lasso estimator.
-More recent techniques, developed, for example, in \cite{W03}, help to analyze sub-sample Lasso estimators like those studied in \cite{LM12} but are not sufficient for the analysis of the full-sample Lasso estimator.
+From the Lasso literature perspective, a fundamental problem is that most existing results require that $\lambda$ is chosen so that $\lambda > 2\|n^{-1}\sum_{i=1}^n X_i \varepsilon_i\|_{\infty}$, at least with high probability, but, according to simulation evidence, this inequality typically does not hold if $\lambda$ is chosen by cross-validation, meaning that existing results can not be used to analyze the cross-validated Lasso estimator; see Section \ref {sec: main results} for more details and \cite{G15}, page 105, for additional complications.
+Also, classical techniques to derive properties of cross-validated estimators developed, for example, in \cite{L87} do not apply to the Lasso estimator as those techniques are based on the linearity of the estimators in the vector of values $(Y_1,\dots,Y_n)^{\prime }$ of the dependent variable, which does not hold in the case of the Lasso estimator.
+More recent techniques, developed, for example, in \cite{W03}, help to analyze sub-sample Lasso estimators like those studied in \cite{LM12} but are not sufficient for the analysis of the full-sample Lasso estimator considered here.
 See \cite{AC10} for an extensive review of results on cross-validation available in the literature.

 The rest of the paper is organized as follows.
 In the next section, we describe the cross-validation procedure.
 In Section \ref{sec: regularity conditions}, we state our regularity conditions.
 In Section \ref{sec: main results}, we present our main results.
-In Section \ref{sec: simulations}, we describe results of our simulation experiments.
-In Section \ref{sec: proofs}, we provide proofs of the main results.
-In Section \ref{sec: technical lemmas}, we give some technical lemmas that are useful for the proofs of the main results.
+In Section \ref{sec: sparsity bound}, we describe novel sparsity bounds, which constitute one of the main building blocks in our analysis of the cross-validated Lasso estimator.
+In Section \ref{sec: simulations}, we conduct a small Monte Carlo simulation study demonstrating that performance of the Lasso estimator based on the penalty parameter selected by cross-validation is comparable and often better than that of the Lasso estimator based on various plug-in rules.
+In Section \ref{sec: proofs estimation error}, we provide proofs of the main results on the estimation error bounds.
+In Section \ref{sec: proofs sparsity}, we provide proofs of our sparsity bounds.
+In Section \ref{sec: technical lemmas}, we collect some technical lemmas that are useful for the proofs of the main results.